 LENZING MODAL PONTE

 We worked with a US-based fabric mill to design our Ponte fabric from scratch.
 Ponte fabric typically is made of Rayon, Nylon, and Spandex.
 We created our own more sustainable version of ponte fabric by replacing the Rayon with Lenzing Modal, which is made from sustainably harvested Beech trees that are self-propagating and don't require artificial irrigation.
-Next, we want to replace the Nylon in this fabric with recycled Nylon (by next year).
-In the meantime, we partnered with a fabric mill in California that has strict environmental requirements so that these fibers are handled properly.
+We also replaced the Nylon with Econyl (regenerated Nylon that is made from Nylon waste from landfills and oceans around the world).
+We partnered with a fabric mill in California that has strict environmental requirements so that these fibers are handled properly.

 In addition to designing new fabrics, we like to use deadstock fabrics, which are materials that have been leftover from other designers.
 By using deadstock fabrics, we can avoid creating new waste and can save existing materials from the landfill.